nogicoder/farcry/README.md

 You can do that with a subtle combination of [arrays](https://support.google.com/docs/answer/6208276) (using the bracket `{}` notation with semicolon) and the function [`UNIQUE`](https://support.google.com/docs/answer/3093198).

-**Warning: some dummies participating to a match may have killed no one; those dummies have just been beaten to death by other players.**
+**Warning: Some dummies participating in a match may not have killed anyone; they have just been beaten to death by other players.**

-_Hint: when you will be experimenting Google Sheets array, you may face some issue, especially if you try to provide the most generic expression possible:_
+_Hint: When you begin experimenting with Google Sheets array, you may face some issue, especially if you try to provide the most generic expression possible:_

 ![Google Sheets Row Expansion Issue](farcry_google_sheets_array_issue.png)

-_In such case, you might want to use the function [`FILTER`](https://support.google.com/docs/answer/3093197) in coordination with the function [`ISBLANK`](https://support.google.com/docs/answer/3093290).
+_In such cases, you might want to use the function [`FILTER`](https://support.google.com/docs/answer/3093197) in coordination with the function [`ISBLANK`](https://support.google.com/docs/answer/3093290).
 Up to you! ;)_

 # Waypoint 12: Calculate Match Statistics